US, China, Europe Race Ahead In 6th-Gen Fighter Program; Can India Join UK-Led GCAP Or France-Led FCAS?

 There is also the use of advanced GaN transistors (Gallium nitride – GaN — is a very hard, mechanically stable semiconductor.
 With higher breakdown strength, faster switching speed, higher thermal conductivity, and lower on-resistance, power devices based on GaN significantly outperform silicon-based devices) in AESA (active electronically scanned array) radar.

-Increased battlefield survivability in the highly contested, anti-access/area denial (A2/AD) environment and ground support/attack enhanced and adapted to the future threat environment.
+Increased battlefield survivability in the highly contested, anti-access/area denial (A2/AD) environment and enhanced ground support/attack adapted to the future threat environment.

 An initial focus on air superiority roles has moved away from close-in dogfighting, which is becoming less common, and instead broadened to embrace ground support, cyber warfare, and even space warfare capabilities, with very long-range air-to-air missiles (VLRAAM) capability.